About me

 Between 2003 and 2005, I worked in HMP Highpoint, a prison setting where I ran CBT-based drug rehabilitation groups and provided one-to-one counselling for individuals facing severe substance dependency, PTSD, and complex trauma.
 At the time, I had recently completed my BSc in Psychology, and this role marked the beginning of my practical therapeutic training.
 While working in forensic addiction services, I pursued my first professional counselling qualification in Integrative Counselling (2002-2004) to enhance my ability to support this population effectively.

-Between 2005 and 2009, I continued my work in community addiction services, developing specialist CBT-based treatment programs and working with individuals struggling with opioid, stimulant, and alcohol addiction.
+Between 2005 and 2009, I continued my work in community addiction services, in Shared care, developing CBT-based treatment programs and offering counselling to individuals struggling with opioid, stimulant, and alcohol addiction.

-After over a decade of working in various mental health settings, I returned to addiction services between December 2019 and June 2021, working with Change, Grow, Live (CGL).
-While my work may seem eclectic, it reflects my genuine desire to help people recover from one form of trauma or another.
+After over a decade of working in various mental health settings, I returned to addiction services between December 2019 and June 2021, working with Change, Grow, Live (CGL) providing therapy to individuals with dual-diagnosis presentations, developing their counselling service and supporting staff.

 Areas of Expertise